aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

     <summary>2.3 Load your data in ML.NET</summary>
     <p>

 If you take a look at the Data Catalog of the MLContext (F12 in the class) you'll notice a number of ways you can load your data in to memory.
-Just to mention a couple, we can load data from binary, from file, from a SQL database and so forth.
+Just to mention a couple, we can load data from binary, from file and from a SQL database.
 In this example, we will be loading our data from our comma-separated file.
 To do this, let's start by defining where the file resides.

    Add a static member variable: